 Your team assignment is to write a 3 -5 page double-spaced paper regarding the readings and case for that particular class session.
-Please email me your paper by 5 pm the day (Mon. or Wed.) before the assigned class
+Please post your paper on Canvas by 5 pm the day (Mon. or Wed.) before the assigned class.
+Team presentations will begin on Thursday, November 8th.